 There’s a huge range of interpretive tours and events available for visitors of all ages.
 Visit their website for more information and to book.

 Out of all the activities I listed above, the Drumheller suspension bridge was easily my daughter’s favourite thing to do.
-However, she’s a total thrillseeker (like her daddy), and has zero fear of heights.
+However, she’s a total thrillseeker, and has zero fear of heights.
 If your toddler is a little apprehensive of heights, I’d recommend the Drumheller Hoodoos as the next best thing for kids of that age to do.

-Following, is a list of things to do in Drumheller that I thought were perfect for my 2.5 year old, that I haven’t discussed before.
+Following, is a list of activities in Drumheller that I thought were perfect for my 2.5 year old, that I haven’t discussed before.

 Easy Drumheller Hikes for Toddlers